jonalma/jekyll/about.md

 permalink: /about/
 ---

-In addition to developing software, I like hanging out with friends and family, hiking, rock climbing, playing basketball, and
+Besides software development, I like hanging out with friends and family, hiking, rock climbing, playing basketball, and

 ### More Information